Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 for file-based data storage.
 It supports *transactions*, meaning that any update to a database is performed in its entirety or not at all, even in the face of computer failures or multiple concurrent updates.
-And it reduces the time spent both by analysts, by making it easy to express complex analytical queries concisely, and on data administration, by providing simple and uniform data administration interfaces.
+It also reduces the time spent both by analysts, by making it easy to express complex analytical queries concisely, and on data administration, by providing simple and uniform data administration interfaces.